ibm-cloud-docs/cis/override-rule-sets.md

 For more information about the arguments and attributes, see [`ibm_cis_rulesets`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/cis_rulesets){: external} in the Terraform registry.

-### Listing all rules of a managed ruleset with Terraform
+## Listing all rules of a managed ruleset with Terraform
 {: #terraform-override-list-rule-sets-rules}
+{: terraform}

 The following example lists all rules of a managed ruleset using Terraform: